GrabITOwner/GrabIT-OTPBOT/README.md

 ### GrabIT-OTPBOT in action
 ---

 Reach out to https://t.me/grabit_owner to see the bot in action.
-GrabIT-OTPBOT Bypass SMS verifications from Instagram, Snapchat, Paypal, Google, 3D Secure, Apple, Zelle and many others...
+GrabIT-OTPBOT Bypass SMS verifications from PayPal, Google, Apple, 3DSecure and ALL other financial institutions.